antonmauz/aventure/README.md

 The page will reload if you make edits.\

+### `yarn lint`

+It scans your code for errors, style violations, and other issues.
+It ensures code quality and consistency, helping you catch problems early in development.

 ### `yarn build`

 Builds the app for production to the `build` folder.\